 Through these safety programs, employers can work together to reduce their individual and classification-wide injuries and resulting costs.

-These programs are funded by all employers within the corresponding classification.
+These programs are funded in part by all employers within the corresponding levied classification codes.
 The WCB collects and distributes these program fees (called a safety levy) through employers' premiums as a percentage of their rate.

 Employers who are represented by an industry-based safety program and who embrace workplace injury prevention can reduce the number and cost of injuries in their workplace and, as a result, benefit from lower rates.

 Rate Increase/Decrease Limits

 We have limits built into the rate model to protect you from too much fluctuation in any given year.
-Your rate cannot move up or down more than 15 per cent from year to year.
+Your WCB base rate cannot move up or down more than 15 per cent from year to year.
 Also, your rate can't go below the lower or above the upper end of the category range.

 Because there are many factors involved when we calculate premiums, it can be difficult to ensure revenue raised by premiums matches the revenue we require to cover workplace injuries and illnesses.
 Once rates have been determined, we apply a balancing adjustment evenly to all employers to ensure we are able to break even.